Supporters gather for Assange court extradition showdown

 They argue that Assange is a journalist entitled to First Amendment protection, and say the leaked documents exposed U.S. military wrongdoing.
 Among the files released by WikiLeaks was video of a 2007 Apache helicopter attack by American forces in Baghdad that killed 11 people, including two Reuters journalists.

-“Journalists and whistle-blowers who reveal illegal activity by companies or governments and war crimes - such as the publications Julian has been charged for - should be protected from prosecution,” said Assange attorney Jennifer Robinson.
+“Journalists and whistle-blowers who reveal illegal activity by companies or governments and war crimes - such as the publications Julian has been charged for - should be protected from prosecution,” Assange attorney Jennifer Robinson said before the hearing.

-Several dozen Assange supporters, including fashion designer Vivienne Westwood and Assange’s partner Stella Moris, gathered outside the Old Bailey courthouse on Monday morning.
-The WikiLeaks founder was due to be brought from Belmarsh Prison on the outskirts of London to court for the hearing.
+Assange’s legal troubles began in 2010, when he was arrested in London at the request of Sweden, which wanted to question him about allegations of rape and sexual assault made by two women.
+He refused to go to Stockholm, saying he feared extradition or illegal rendition to the United States or the U.S. prison camp at Guantanamo Bay, Cuba.

+In 2012, Assange sought refuge inside the Ecuadorian Embassy, where he was beyond the reach of U.K. and Swedish authorities - but also effectively a prisoner, unable to leave the tiny diplomatic mission in London’s tony Knightsbridge area.

 Journalism organizations and human rights groups have called on Britain to refuse the extradition request.
 Amnesty International said Assange was “the target of a negative public campaign by U.S. officials at the highest levels.”